๐Ÿƒ Taroko Gorge Day Trip: Honest Review & Tips

 Eternal Spring Shrine from afar

-• A mountain highway runs through the park, which makes every attraction accessible by vehicle.
-You can see the start of many attractions without having to go very far.
+• A mountain highway runs through the park, which makes every attraction accessible by vehicle and not as rewarding.

 A day trip to Taroko Gorge costs between $90 and $150, depending on how you get there and what type of tour you book.
-This extremely well-rated Taroko Gorge guided tour costs $150 (I last checked prices in May 2024).
+As of April 2025, Island Life Taiwan, the organization I did my tour with, has a limited reopening tour.

 Taroko National Park has no entrance fee.